hello/user-guide/content/app/devices.md

 ## Devices

-The Devices view shows you the Sense and Sleep Pill currently associated with your account.
+The devices view shows you the Sense and Sleep Pill currently associated with your account.
 If you need to replace Sense or Sleep Pill for any reason, you can remove and re-add them here.

-{{% photo source="/img/sleep-trends.jpg" %}}